 - 1. Check gearshift control lever in the NEUTRAL position - 2.
 Check battery condition for sufficient charge - 3.
 Check battery cable connections tight and free from corrosion - 4.
 Check battery switch in the ON position - 5.
 Check starter motor and solenoid connections - 6.
 Check ignition switch connections

 STARTER MOTOR RESPONDS, BUT NO IGNITION

-- 1. Check that fuel tanks are not empty - 2.
-Check fuel filters and filter/water separators clean - 3.
-Check electrical connections on engine wiring harness and ignition wiring
+- 1. Check that fuel tank is not empty

+- 2. Check that fuel filter is clean

+- 3. Check electrical connections on engine wiring harness and ignition wiring